DavidEngland/von-mangoldt-hierarchies/Bell-Dirichelt.md

 ⸻

-If you’d like, I can:
+If you’d like, I can immediately:
  • produce code that computes m_k(s_0) for several s_0 and visualizes how signs/oscillations appear as s_0\downarrow1; or
  • derive explicit Bell-polynomial formulas converting cumulants \kappa_j(s_0) to moments m_n(s_0) (and vice versa) with a small worked example; or
  • sketch a rigorous regularization that connects \lim_{s_0\downarrow1} m_k(s_0) to the Stieltjes constants using Laurent expansion and residues.

-Which would you like next?
+Which do you want now?

 Nice — below is a compact, action-oriented summary of results about the von Mangoldt hierarchy and Stieltjes constants, followed by a prioritized list of what is settled, what is heuristic/conditional, and concrete things that need work (proofs, numerical tasks, and promising research directions).
 I’ve written it so you can drop it straight into lecture notes or a thesis prospectus.